Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: History of Simulators

-From 2003 to 2013, the development of simulators faced significant challenges as related technologies encountered bottlenecks.
-Primarily, computer hardware, especially graphics cards, lacked the capability to handle large-scale rendering.
-Additionally, software techniques such as rendering, object modeling, and physics engine were under development.
-Consequently, constructing a high-fidelity simulator was daunting and costly.
-During that period, the academic community had not recognized the potential of learning-based methods, so there was no urgent demand for generating a large volume of high-fidelity data.
-The combination of technological limitations and absent motivations led to a ten-year gap.
-Only a few simulators managed to survive and make a lasting impact during the harsh period.
-Notable among them were PreScan, supported by Siemens in terms of funding and hardware \cite{prescan}; rFpro, which benefited from the financial backing and data support of Formula 1 (F1) racing groups \cite{rfpro}; and VI-grade, a comprehensive investment by HBK Investment \cite{vigrade}.
-These simulators' survival relied heavily on substantial investments from world-leading profit organizations.
+Between 2000 and 2015, the period witnessed a dormant phase in simulator development, primarily attributed to technological bottlenecks.
+Shortages in computational resources hindered support for high-performance and large-scale computations.
+Essential software techniques, including rendering, 3D modeling, and physics engines, were still under development.
+These factors collectively made the creation of high-fidelity simulators a costly endeavor.
+Furthermore, the potential applications of simulators remained underexplored during that time.
+Learning-based methods had not yet demonstrated their potential, resulting in a lack of urgent demand for generating extensive high-fidelity data.
+These technological barriers and a dearth of compelling motivations led to a decade-long gap.
+Only a select few simulators survived and left a lasting impact.
+Among them were PreScan, supported by Siemens with funding and hardware assistance \cite{prescan}; rFpro, which benefited from financial backing and data support from Formula 1 (F1) racing groups \cite{rfpro}; and VI-grade, a comprehensive simulation project facilitated by HBK Investment \cite{vigrade}.
+The survival of these simulators relied on substantial investments from world-leading profit organizations.